yeswework/fabrica-dev-kit/README.md

 {% endif %}
 ```

-Note how here we access `post.extendedMeasurements` directly, without needing the call to `post.get_field()` in Twig (which retrieves full ACF Repeater data), since we have already made that call when mapping the new property in `models.php`.
+Note how here we access `post.allMeasurements` directly, without needing the call to `post.get_field()` in Twig (which retrieves full ACF Repeater data), since we have already made that call when mapping the new property in `models.php`.

 ### BEM with BEML + PostCSS
-The BEM methodology provides a conceptual framework which makes it easy to build reusable blocks (groups of design and content elements) which can then be moved a website without having to worry about either repeating or clashing rules.
-The methodology promotes logical thinking and good discipline.
+The BEM methodology provides a conceptual framework which makes it easy to build blocks (groups of design and content elements) to be reused across a site without having to worry about either duplicated or conflicting rules.
+The methodology is simple but promotes logical, disciplined thinking and efficient, modular code.
 You can read more about the principles of BEM online, for example on [CSS Wizardry](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/).

-The inclusion of BEML, an HTML preprocessor, and PostCSS plugins, in Fabrica make the process of actually write BEM code easier and less error-prone.
+The inclusion of BEML, an HTML preprocessor, and PostCSS plugins, in Fabrica make the process of actually writing BEM markup and styles quicker, easier and less error-prone.

-As an example, let's take some vanilla "BEM" markup and styles.
+As an example, let's take some vanilla BEM markup and styles.
+We're using `__` notation for elements and `--` notation for modifiers.
+(Other sources use slightly different syntaxes.)

 #### Before...